myrrlyn/myrrlyn.net/source/profile.html.md

 local BSA summer camp for three years, during which time I received excellent reviews and maintained a strong safety record.

-I am deeply passionate about safety in risky environments through familiarity, competence, and assistance.
+I am deeply passionate about achieving safety in risky environments through familiarity, competence, and assistance.
 I aim to make delivery of such safety benefits a primary goal of my career and personal life.

 # Career Goals